lyteword/chspurgeon-tod/volume-4/psalm-91.md

 **Verse 1.** *He*, no matter who he may be, rich or poor, learned or unlearned, patrician or plebeian, young or old, for "God is no respecter of persons", but "he is rich to all that call upon him." *Bellarmine.*

 **Verse 1.** *He that dwelleth in the secret place of the Most High.* Note, he who dwells in the secret place of the Most High is not he that conjures up one or two slight and fleeting acts of hope in Him, but the man that places in him an assiduous and constant confidence.
-In this way he establishes for himself in God by that full trust, a home, a dwelling place, a mansion,...The Hebrew for *he that dwelleth*, is bvy, that is, dwelling in quietude, and resting, enduring and remaining with constancy. *Le Blanc.*
+In this way he establishes for himself in God by that full trust, a home, a dwelling place, a mansion,...
+The Hebrew for *he that dwelleth*, is bvy, that is, dwelling in quietude, and resting, enduring and remaining with constancy. *Le Blanc.*

 **Verse 1.** *He that dwelleth in the secret place of the most High.* What intimate and unrestrained communion does this describe!—the Christian in everything making known his heart, with its needs and wishes, its thoughts and feelings, its doubts and anxieties, its sorrows and its joys, to God, as to a loving, perfect friend.
 And all is not on one side.
 This Almighty Friend has admitted his chosen one to his *"secret place."* It is almost too wonderful to be true.
 It is almost too presumptuous a thought for such creatures as we are to entertain.
 But He himself permits it, *desires* it, teaches us to realise that it is *communion* to which he calls us.
 "The secret of the Lord is with them that fear him."
 And what is this *"secret"?* It is *that* in God which the world neither knows, nor sees, nor cares to enjoy.
 It is his mind revealed to those that love him, his plans, and ways ("He made known his *ways* to *Moses* ", Ps 103:7), and thoughts opened to them.
 Yea, and things hid from angels are manifest to the least of his friends (1Pe 1:12).
 He wishes us to know him, and by his Word and by his Spirit he puts himself before us.
 Ah! it is not his fault if we do not know him.
 It is our own carelessness. *Mary B. M. Duncan, in "Under the Shadow",* 1867.